Planning for income and deductions can be a challenge post-TCJA

 But there are other taxes you need to keep in mind as well, such as the alternative minimum tax (AMT), for which the TCJA provides some relief, and employment taxes, which the TCJA generally doesn't affect.

 You also need to consider the various tax deductions and credits that could save you taxes.
 The TCJA expands some tax breaks, but it also reduces or eliminates breaks that had been valuable to many taxpayers.
 And you need to keep in mind that income-based phaseouts and other limits can reduce or eliminate the benefits of these breaks, effectively increasing your marginal tax rate.
+Further complicating 2020 tax planning is the financial impact of the coronavirus (COVID-19) pandemic.
+Some tax-relief legislation has already been signed into law, such as the Coronavirus Aid, Relief and Economic Security Act (CARES Act), and there may be more during the year.

 Taxpayers can choose to itemize certain deductions on Schedule A or take the standard deduction based on their filing status instead.
 Itemizing deductions when the total will be larger than the standard deduction saves tax, but it makes filing more complicated.